Charmed Apache Spark Documentation - Tutorial Setup Environment

 # spark-role-binding Role/spark-role 69s

-For Spark to be able to access and use our local S3 bucket, we need to provide a few Spark configurations including the bucket endpoint, access key and secret key.
-In Charmed Spark solution, we bind these configurations to a Kubernetes service account such that when Spark jobs are executed with that service account, all the configurations binded to that service account are supplied to Spark automatically.
+For Apache Spark to be able to access and use our local S3 bucket, we need to provide a few configurations including the bucket endpoint, access key and secret key.
+In Charmed Apache Spark solution, we bind these configurations to a Kubernetes service account such that when Spark jobs are executed with that service account, all the configurations bound to that service account are supplied to Apache Spark automatically.

 The S3 configurations can be added to the spark service account we just created with the following command: